williamscale/williamscale.github.io/_nba/classify-fga-tracking.markdown

 title: Classifying FGA in Tracking Data
 ---

+Code for this project can be found in my [forked repo](https://github.com/williamscale/NBA-Player-Movements).

 ## Problem

 In this project, I will use the Spurs vs. Thunder game on October 28, 2015 for examples and training the model.